QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/seir_model_sde.rst

 In addition, the transmission rate can be interpreted as: :math:`R(t) := \beta(t) / \gamma` where :math:`R(t)` is the *effective reproduction number* at time :math:`t`.
 For this reason, we will work with the :math:`R(t)` reparameterization.

-(The notation is standard in the epidemiology literature - though slightly confusing, since :math:`R(t)` is different to :math:`R`, the symbol that represents the removed state.
-Throughout the rest of the lecture, we will always use :math:`R` to represent the effective reproduction number, unless stated otherwise)
+The notation is standard in the epidemiology literature - though slightly confusing, since :math:`R(t)` is different to :math:`R`, the symbol that represents the removed state.
+Throughout the rest of the lecture, we will always use :math:`R` to represent the effective reproduction number, unless stated otherwise.

-Assume that there is a constant population of size :math:`N` throughout, then define the proportion of people in each state as :math:`s := S/N` etc.  With this, the SEIR model can be written as
+Assume that there is a constant population of size :math:`N` throughout, then define the proportion of people in each state as :math:`s := S/N` etc.  With this, and assuming a continuum approximation, the SEIR model can be written as

-Since we are using a continuum approximation, all individuals in the population are eventually infected when the transmission rate is positive and :math:`i(0) > 0`.

 .. math::
    \begin{aligned}